nmbr73/Kernfusion/Wiki/About.md

 Target audience of the articles is (maybe) ...

-- users / vfx artists, using the different tools
+- users / vfx **artists**, using the different tools
-- administrators / operators / engineers / pipeline TDs, provisioning and maintaining a vfx toolchain
+- administrators / operators / engineers / **pipeline TDs**, provisioning and maintaining a vfx toolchain
-- developers, writing tools, coding scripts, implementing drivers and programming visual effects
+- **developers**, writing tools, coding scripts, implementing drivers and programming visual effects

 ... with a focus on the latter two (in general very good and extensive manuals exist for the end-users of the tools) and blurred borders between the three.